paulvt/sinoptik/README.md

 When querying, the metrics need to be selected.
 It can be one of: `AQI`, `NO2`, `O3`, `PAQI`, `PM10`, `pollen`, `precipitation` or `UVI`.
 If you use metric `all`, or `all` is part of the selected metrics, all metrics will be retrieved.
-Note that the parameter "array" as well as the repeated parameter notations are supported.
+Note that the parameter "array" notation as well as the repeated parameter notation are supported.
 For example:

 ```
 GET /forecast?address=Stationsplein,Utrecht&metrics[]=AQI&metrics[]=pollen